SAKryukov/microtonal-fabric/article/multitouch/article.md

 }
 ```

-This example is more interesting from a programming standpoint.
+This second example is more interesting from a programming standpoint.
 Let's discuss it in more detail.

 ### Abstract Keyboard